13 Transforming data

 #> [1] 5

 While using pipes can add convenience and reduce complexity, these benefits also have some costs.
-A key requirement for using the pipe is that we are aware of the data structures serving as inputs and outputs at each step.
+From an applied perspective, a key requirement for using the pipe is that we must be aware of the data structures serving as inputs and outputs at each step.
 More importantly, piping functions implies that we do not need a record of all intermediate results.
-When the results of intermediate steps may be required later, we must assign them to corresponding objects.
+Whenever the results of intermediate steps are required later, we still have to assign them to corresponding objects.
+From a programming perspective, enabling piped expressions requires that R functions accept some key input as their first argument (unless we use the . notation of magrittr).
+Fortunately, most R functions are written in just this way, but it is something to keep in mind when writing our own functions.

-Besides defining some custom colors (like Seeblau or Pinky), the unikn package provides two general functions for creating and viewing color palettes:
+Besides defining some custom colors (like Seeblau or Pinky), the unikn package provides two main functions for creating and viewing color palettes:

 • The usecol() function uses an input argument pal to define a color palette (e.g., as a vector of color names) and extends this palette to n values.
 Its output is a color palette (as a vector of color codes).